spywhere/plug.nvim/docs/extensions/priority.md

 ## Event Handling

-The extension will use the following events for its functionality
+The extension will use the following events for its functionality.

 ### `plugin_collected`

-Perform a plugin prioritization to make sure it being loaded in order
+Perform a plugin prioritization to make sure it being loaded in order.